GiannaW/Gportfolio/Papers.md

 --------

-Here you can find a commentary of Data Modeling research along with Schemas and the current uses
+Here you can find a commentary of Data Modeling research along with schemas and their current uses.